 Executive Chef and owner of Market Place Restaurant & Lounge in Asheville, NC, William Dissen creates a unique cuisine using farm-to-table ingredients sourced within 100 miles.
 Market Place Restaurant provides fresh and delicious dishes which contribute to its community’s health.
-To further aid this endeavor, Market Place Restaurant has supported the arts, local-needs and education programs in Asheville for 30 years.
+To further aid this endeavor, Market Place Restaurant has supported the arts, local-needs and education programs in Asheville for over 30 years.

 Why insist on sustainably sourced seafood from local suppliers?

 Sourcing sustainably and locally was always my first choice when looking for the best ingredients because they come from people who care about the animals they are raising, the process in which they are growing their plants and tending to their animals, and they care about the impacts their decisions make toward our planet.
 Sourcing sustainably equals having a greater outlook on the future.
 If we take care of our farms, fields, and oceans now we will also be able to harvest from them in the years to come.

 Has ocean acidification, or any other impacts on the seafood industry due to climate change, influenced your seafood purchasing options?

 Since I have begun cooking, I have noticed a decline in the quality of certain species of fish (i.e. snapper, grouper, etc.).
 The size of different species of seafood has decreased as well as the length of their fishing seasons.
 This is due to over-fishing of these species, but is also directly related to changes in the acid levels in our streams, rivers, and oceans.

 As our ocean levels and water temperature rise, fish will begin to change their migratory patterns and these changes are going to cause us to search in new places for the delicacies we are used to.
 These impacts will increase our carbon footprint.
 If we are proactive and advocate the harvesting of “local & regional” seafood we will be able to slow down this dramatic pattern.